 Noise and Annoyance Mitigation: The District acknowledges the noise and annoyance impacts of arriving and departing aircraft and strives to be both an outstanding general aviation airport and a good neighbor.
 The Board has a commitment to work continually on new solutions to reduce annoyance and impact.
 District staff work seven days a week to provide quality service to our airport constituents and reduce air travel impacts to the community.
-The new ADS-B program will help to route aircraft more effectively on desired paths away from noise and annoyance effected neighborhoods.
+It is the District's hope that the new ADS-B program may help to route aircraft more effectively on desired paths away from noise and annoyance effected neighborhoods.
+It should be noted that FAA procedure development can take up to 3 to 5 years to complete.
 In 2017, the District erected a Control Tower and contracted with Midwest Air Traffic Control for staffing of the control tower.
-The Board continues to fund this project for the full year in 2020 at \$860,000 to enhance safety and mitigate community annoyance.
-Staff continues to work with Air Traffic Controllers to implement low impact procedures and move aircraft away from affected neighborhoods.
-Ongoing noise abatement programs such as the Fly Quiet incentive program, annoyance monitoring, pilot outreach, and the airspace and procedures study continue to be fully funded in 2020.
+The Board continues to fund this project for the full year in 2021 at \$960,000 (\$910,000 for Tower Staffing and \$50,000 for Tower analysis and studies) to enhance safety and hopefully develop additional tools to mitigate community annoyance.
+Staff continues to work with Air Traffic Controllers to implement low impact procedures and move aircraft away from effected neighborhoods.
+Ongoing noise abatement programs such as the Fly Quiet incentive program, annoyance monitoring, pilot outreach, and the airspace and procedures study continue to be fully funded in 2021 along with new initiatives centered on low impact and carbon emissions reduction.

 Environmental Stewardship: The District is committed to good environmental stewardship, including reducing its carbon footprint in the region it serves.
-The budget commits \$50,000 for Green House Gas reduction projects that may include lighting upgrades, electric ramp vehicles, building insulation, smart engine block pre-heaters and solar generation among other opportunities.
+The Budget commits \$75,000 for Green House Gas reduction projects that may include lighting upgrades, potential new solutions to purchase renewable energy from the TDPUD, the introduction of Sustainable Jet Fuels, and participation in the Good Traveler Program as well as a robust aircraft carbon emissions education and offset program in 2021 for aircraft operators, pilots, and passengers.

 Emergency Response: The Truckee Tahoe Airport works with many local agencies that serve the area including CAL FIRE, Care Flight, CHP, Civil Air Patrol, Fish and Wildlife, Placer and Nevada County Sheriff, REACH, USFS, and US Military.
 The District will be implementing various programs including ADS-B to enhance access for our emergency responders.
-In the summer of 2020, we will also pave a new emergency service ramp area for helicopter operations.
+In the summer of 2020, we paved a new emergency service ramp area for helicopter operations.

-Facilities Maintenance: In 2019, the District revised and updated the Facilities Maintenance Plan to focus resources on the most efficient and effective way to maintain the District's infrastructure.
+Facilities Maintenance: In 2020, the District revised and updated the Facilities Maintenance Plan to focus resources on the most efficient and effective way to maintain the District's infrastructure.
 All projects are evaluated by District staff and are approved by the Board as part of the budget process, taking into consideration the condition of the assets, as well as future needs and other factors, before proceeding with any scheduled or recommended projects.
-The District expects to spend \$810,000 of facility maintenance projects including new generators for the Admin Building and Tower, airfield striping, Warehouse upgrades, hangar roof projects, and general facilities maintenance.
+The District has budgeted \$650,000 on facility maintenance projects and general facilities maintenance.

-Operating Expenditures - 2020
+Operating Expenditures - 2021

-FISCAL YEAR 2020 BUDGETED CAPITAL EXPENDITURES
+FISCAL YEAR 2021 BUDGETED CAPITAL EXPENDITURES